Automatically Power Back on Servers After a Power Outage With a Raspberry Pi and Wake on Lan

 done

-# Here is defined the wait period between each try (in seconds).
+# Here is defined the wait time period between each try (in seconds).

 # You can adapt it if needed.